top of page

 Debt

 Another important area to investigate is debt, and we want to see whether a business has a reasonable level of debt that could be paid off within three years.
-To assess this, we divide total long-term debt by earnings.
-When applying this measure to ASSA ABLOY, the result shows that it would take approximately 3,5 years of earnings to pay off its long-term debt.
-This is slightly above the three-year threshold, but it’s partly due to the HHI acquisition - the largest in the company’s history.
-Management has expressed confidence in the current debt level, and while it is higher than I would prefer, it doesn’t concern me.
-A slightly elevated debt load is something you often have to accept when investing in a serial acquirer like ASSA ABLOY.
+To assess this, we divide total long term debt by earnings.
+When applying this measure to ASSA ABLOY, the result shows that it would take 3,16 years of earnings to pay off its long term debt.
+This is slightly above the three year threshold, but it is partly due to the HHI acquisition, the largest in the company’s history.
+It is also worth noting that leverage has been trending in the right direction.
+Management highlighted that net debt to equity has declined from 65% to 63% year over year, and net debt to EBITDA has improved from 2,3 to around 2,1.
+This indicates that the balance sheet is gradually strengthening as earnings grow and debt is reduced.
+In other words, the elevated debt level is not increasing, but slowly coming down.
+Management has expressed confidence in the current debt level and emphasizes that the company still has a strong financial position and room to continue its acquisition strategy.
+While the debt is slightly higher than I would prefer, it does not concern me.
+A somewhat elevated debt load is often part of the model when investing in a disciplined serial acquirer like ASSA ABLOY, especially following a large strategic acquisition.
+The key question is whether earnings remain stable and returns on capital stay healthy, and so far that appears to be the case.

 Support the Blog